Mary Heaton Vorse: Strike!

 With the exception of The Ninth Man (1918), a novel set in 12th-century Italy, her subsequent book-length publications drew on her radical journalism.
-They vary from compilations recording her coverage of actual events, such as Men and Steel (1920), The Passaic Textile Strike, 1926-1927 (1927), and Labor's New Millions (1938), to novels: Second Cabin (1928) based on her homeward voyage from inflation-ravaged postwar Germany and postrevolutionary Russia. and Strike (1930).
+They vary from compilations recording her coverage of actual events, such as Men and Steel (1920), The Passaic Textile Strike, 1926-1927 (1927), and Labor's New Millions (1938), to novels: Second Cabin (1928) based on her homeward voyage from inflation-ravaged postwar Germany and post-revolutionary Russia. and Strike (1930).

 Strike! was the first of several "Gastonia novels" by different writers inspired by the Loray Mill strike of 1929.
 In Gastonia, North Carolina, Fred Beal led the Communist Party's National Textile Workers' Union in a first effort to organize in the union-free South.
 His counterpart in the novel, Fer Deane, under constant threat of assassination leaves much of the work to Irma Rankin and the chief protagonist Mamie Lewes, characters recognizable as Beal's assistants Vera Buch Weisbord and Ella May Wiggins.

 Lewes, like Wiggins, is a working women, a single mother, and the balladeer of the movement.
 While at the center of the "maternal solidarity" that maintains the strike, she contends on all sides with male presumption.
-She resists Deane's demand that he be given direction of a strike in which it is the women who “man” the dangerous picket lines, and tires of a middle-class Communist-Party activist from the north who befriends her partly, it seems, for the pleasure of hearing himself lecture.
+She resists Deane's demand that he be given direction of a strike in which it is the women who "man" the dangerous picket lines, and tires of a middle-class Communist-Party activist from the north who befriends her partly, it seems, for the pleasure of hearing himself lecture.
 The murder of Wiggins preceded a final police descent upon the strikers' tent city that, in turn, leads to Beal and five co-defendants being convicted of second-degree murder in the death of the local police chief.
 In the novel (completed before Beal and his co-defendants skipped bail and escaped to the Soviet Union) the death of Lewes leads to the decisive martyrdom of an otherwise indecisive Deane: he joins in the final act of resistance and, with five other men, is killed.

 For ten years, from 1932 to 1942, Vorse was a regular short-story contributor to The New Yorker.